rvamsikrishna/flutter_fluid_slider/README.md

 - `thumbColor` : The color of the thumb.
 If not provided the `Colors.white` will be applied.

+- `showDecimalValue` : Whether to display the first decimal value of the slider value.
+Defaults to `false`.

 #### Credits:

 - [Ramotion](https://dribbble.com/shots/5343166-Fluid-Slider-Optimized-iOS-Control-Open-Source) - implementation for ios and android